University of West Alabama: Present day

 Richard Holland, an alumnus of the institution and former dean of the College of Natural Sciences and Mathematics, was selected by trustees to take over the position.
 Six months later, he was named the next university president by a unanimous vote.
-Holland is the first UWA graduate to serve as president.
+Holland was the first UWA graduate to serve as president.
 However, UWA's board of trustees placed him on paid leave and voted to not renew his contract in March 2014 after he challenged the board's review of his performance.

-Enrollment continues to grow each year.
-After hovering around the 2,000 mark for a few years, that number was exceeded in the fall of 2002.
+After enrollment hovering around the 2,000 mark for a few years, that number was exceeded in the fall of 2002.
 In 2005, enrollment reached the 3,000 mark for the first time with a combined 3,090 students on campus and online.
 That number continued to rise the following year to 3,633 and topped 4,000 in 2007 when 4,186 students were enrolled.
 When the fall semester rolled around, the university was just shy of the 5,000 mark at 4,888.
 In 2009, a higher education center was added in neighboring Demopolis.
-Dr. Don C. Hines died on August 26 from cancer.
+Hines died in 2009.

 UWA was temporarily on probation with the Southern Association of Colleges and Schools accreditation body in 2011.
 It was removed from probation on December 5, 2011.